-"Parents seldom accept as an excuse their child's plea of "Hey everyone else is doing it."
+"Parents seldom accept as an excuse their child's plea of "Hey, everyone else is doing it!"
 However, psychological studies demonstrate that those same parents, and everyone else, tend to take their cues for proper behavior in most social contexts from the actions of others.
 This pressure is called the conformity bias.

-Psychologist Solomon Asch found that when he asked subjects to tell which of three lines is the same length as a fourth line, no one had difficulty unless they were placed in group with Asch's confederates who gave obviously wrong answers.
-Under those conditions, almost all the subjects found it very painful to give the obviously correct answer in contradiction to the strangers' wrong answers.
+Psychologist Solomon Asch found that when he asked subjects to tell which of three lines is the same length as a fourth, no one had difficulty doing it unless they were placed in a group with Asch's confederates who gave obviously wrong answers.
+Under those conditions, almost all of the subjects found it very painful to give the obviously correct answer in contradiction to the strangers' wrong answers.
 In fact, most participants gave an obviously incorrect answer at least once during the study.

-This bias to conform is much greater, of course, when the others in the group are co-employees and/or friends, or when the correct answer is not right there in black and white - as it was in the Asch Study - but is instead a subjective-like an ethical questions.
+This bias to conform is much greater, of course, when the others in the group are not strangers but are co-employees or friends, or when the correct answer is not right there in black and white as it was in the Asch Study but is instead a subjective question like an ethical issue.